Digital-Identity-Labs/yubikey_otp/README.md

 `YubikeyOTP` is an Elixir client for authenticating Yubikey one-time-passwords.
 It can verify OTPs using Yubico's public API or by using your own or third-party OTP validation services.

+In addition to acting as a client, YubikeyOTP's OTP parsing feature can be used to build your own validation service.

-This first release has not been used in production yet and doesn't have enough tests - please try it and get in touch if something doesn't behave as expected.
+This early release has not been used in production yet and doesn't have enough tests - please try it and get in touch if something doesn't behave as expected.

 [![Hex pm](http://img.shields.io/hexpm/v/yubikey_otp.svg?style=flat)](https://hex.pm/packages/yubikey_otp)